FidelusAleksander/ghcertified/content/questions/foundations/question-047.md

 ---
 archetype: "questions"
 title: "Question 047"
-question: "Which tool helps You keep the repository dependencies up to date?"
+question: "Which tool helps you keep the repository dependencies up to date?"
 draft: false
 ---